BRCA1 and BRCA2: Cancer Risk and Genetic Testing

 What are some of the risks of genetic testing for breast and ovarian cancer risk?

-The direct medical risks, or harms, of genetic testing are very small, but test results may have an effect on a person’s emotions, social relationships, finances, and medical choices.
+The direct medical risks, or harms, of genetic testing are minimal, but knowledge of test results may have harmful effects on a person’s emotions, social relationships, finances, and medical choices.

 People who receive a positive test result may feel anxious, depressed, or angry.
-They may choose to undergo preventive measures, such as prophylactic surgery, that have serious long-term implications and whose effectiveness is uncertain.
+They may have difficulty making choices about whether to have preventive surgery or about which surgery to have.